 Our calendar reminds us one day each year to show love to our spouses.
-Although the reminder (more so the chocolate) are nice, the stakes are high.
+Although the reminder (more so the chocolate) is nice, the stakes are high.
 You and I both know the importance of putting our family before our leadership responsibilities, but actually doing it feels more complicated than common core math.
 Why is it so difficult to lead at home?
 I recently read these words from Carey Nieuwhof and felt as though he was speaking directly to me - as if he could see into my life as well as if we were sitting across the table from one another in a quaint coffee shop.
 Maybe you will feel the same.

 How’s it going at home?